 H.B.
-No. 382 amends the Texas Tax Code to provide an exemption from ad valorem taxation for the total appraised value of residence homesteads owned by individuals aged 72 or older, as well as their surviving spouses.
-The bill introduces new subsections (s) and (t) to Section 11.13, which specify that individuals who are 72 years of age or older and have held a homestead exemption for at least the preceding ten years are eligible for this exemption.
-Surviving spouses can also qualify if they are at least 55 years old at the time of their spouse's death and continue to use the property as their residence homestead.
-The bill clarifies that these exemptions will be effective from January 1 of the tax year in which the individual qualifies and allows for automatic renewal of the exemption in subsequent years without the need for reapplication.
+No. 382 amends the Texas Tax Code to provide an ad valorem tax exemption for residence homesteads owned by individuals aged 72 or older, as well as their surviving spouses.
+The bill introduces new subsections (s) and (t) to Section 11.13, which specify that individuals who are 72 years of age or older and have held a homestead exemption for at least the previous ten years are eligible for this exemption.
+Surviving spouses can also qualify if they are at least 55 years old at the time of their spouse's death and continue to reside in the property.
+The bill clarifies that these exemptions will be effective from January 1 of the tax year in which the individual qualifies and outlines a streamlined process for those reaching the qualifying ages of 65 or 72.

 Statutes affected: